Download ReadSmart for free

 While reading

-Tap any word in a reading → see full details → one tap to 'Save to Library'
+Tap any word in an article → see the full entry → one tap 'Save to library'

-Open the app → type the word you want to look up → see full details → one tap to 'Save to Library'
+Open the app → type the word → see the full entry → one tap 'Save to library'

 • Example sentences for each meaning